~ Carny Lingo ~

 Slough — To tear down or leave, or get rid of something or fire somebody.
 Used more by jointees than by showmen.
 Most often pronounced to rhyme with "cow".

-Snake Drop — Originally by John Strong, this is a heck of a gag for a "See the Giant Snake" show: let them look at the boa for a little while, then drop a modest-size rubber snake on a string from above the pit.
+Snake Drop — Originated by John Strong, this is a heck of a gag for a "See the Giant Snake" show: let them look at the boa for a little while, then drop a modest-size rubber snake on a string from above the pit.
 Scares the old crowd out while giving them double the thrill they paid for!

 Snorting Pole — A pole extending from floor to tent-top in the center of a kootch show stage (q.v.) used by the strippers to pose, swing around on, and mime various acts of a sexual nature.